gorkazl/pyGAlib/README.md

 	>>> help(galib.modulename.functionname)

-For IPython and Jupyter notebook users the help command is replaced by a question mark after the module's or function's name, e.g.:
+IPython and Jupyter notebook users, the help command is replaced by a question mark after the module's or function's name, e.g.:

 	>>> modulename?
 	>>> functionname?

-For questions, bug reports, etc, please write to <galib@Zamora-Lopez.xyz>, or open an issue in GitHub.
+For questions, bug reports, etc, please write to <gorka@Zamora-Lopez.xyz>, or open an issue in GitHub.

 ### FUTURE DEVELOPMENTS

-See the TODO.md file.
+See the *[TODO.md](https://github.com/gorkazl/pyGAlib/blob/master/TODO.md)* file in the GitHub Repository.
 **Collaborations to extend pyGAlib are welcome.** If you have experience using *scipy.sparse*, developing community detection methods or coding graph visualization, please, please, contact me.

 ### LICENSE
-Copyright (c) 2018, Gorka Zamora-López, <gorka@Zamora-Lopez.xyz>
+Copyright (c) 2018, Gorka Zamora-López, <<gorka@Zamora-Lopez.xyz>>

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this software except in compliance with the License.